cruxxash/cruxxprojects/README.md

-# cruxxprojects
+# ProjectsR
-Projects done as a part of my Data Analytics curriculum and beyond
+All my work done as a part of my curriculum and beyond